Pu o Hiro: Uses

 Pu o Hiro had multiple uses, although it is not clearly defined.
 It had been used to invoke Hiro, the rain deity.
 It was also used to summon a gathering of neighbors.
 It also could have warned of a potential enemy attack.
 It may also have been fishing talisman, used to make sounds that would attract fish to the shoreline.
 Additionally, it was a war trophy, moved around the island by the victors in battle.
 It may have also been used for fertility rituals.

 Location

 Around 1250 to 1500 CE, the Pu o Hiro was located in Hanga Roa which was the main village.
 Today, the stone sits in a plain near Hanga o Honu.
 A legend states that it was brought there from Hanga Roa by a raiding party of Tupa-hotu warriors.
 It is located near the north coast road.
 Traveling eastward, it would be a few feet from the right side of the road.
 It is fenced off to discourage tourists from disrupting it.

 Ceremony

 During times of drought, the Ariki Paka (subordinate chiefs) would hold a ceremony.
-They would dress dress up in ceremonial clothing.
+They would dress up in ceremonial clothing.
 They would pray for rainfall and chant the following song: